 But here’s the thing.
 As self-deceiving as I’ve made all of that sound, it does nonetheless demonstrate some genuine self-control.
 And self-control is the one thing that separates the heavy drinker from the problem drinker.
 You won’t hear people in AA meetings recount stories of how they managed, on repeated occasions, to stop drinking at the crucial moment.

 I mean, if you can stay sober all evening in the pub and drive everyone home, or at a party when all the guests are fueling up with Dutch Courage, or stay off the booze the night before an important presentation, or a job interview, or for a whole month so that your internal organs can have a so-called rest, then you clearly have significant control over your relationship with alcohol.
 But does that mean you are having a great time?
 Are you substituting alcohol with some other way you’ve found of enjoying yourself – not another form of substance abuse – but another way of seeing the world?
 In reality you are probably brazening it out, clocking up the brownie points, ready to be cashed in as reward for your efforts – in the bar!

 The thing is, we disguise our dependence on alcohol by making it appear to be just one pleasure on a long list of others.
 But for many of us, it’s the common denominator in all of them – the choice of holiday, the social planning, the club memberships.
 If you took alcohol away from one of these activities, our interest would quickly wane.
 We don’t lack self-control, but we do lack self-knowledge.
 I don’t think I knew how to have a great time without alcohol.
 And even when I did, I usually opined how much better it would have been with wine.

-I look back, three years sober, and realise what a self- deceiving con all that self-control was – and high up there with it was dry January.
+I look back and realise what a self- deceiving con all that self-control was – and high up there with it was dry January.